 Web 1.0: The Static Web

-Web 1.0, often referred to as the “read-only” web, was the first iteration of the internet.
+Web 1.0, often referred to as the “read-only” web, constituted the first iteration of the internet.
 It consisted of static websites that provided information but lacked interactivity.
 Users could only consume content without the ability to contribute or interact with it.

 Web 2.0: The Social Web